zeevick10/bitcoin-educational-content/README.md

 **LONG LIVE VALUE-FOR-VALUE!**

-# End Goal: Anihilate language barriers for Bitcoin Education
+# End Goal: Overcome the language barriers in Bitcoin Education

 So that's it, that's our plan to take over the world!
 We seek every role in every language: translators, educators, and most importantly, individuals that are eager to learn.